Using A Password Manager Or Moving To A New One

 - From the format dropdown, choose a file format.

 - Select Import Data to trigger the import.
-For example, if you arepassword-protectedord protected .json file, enter the password into the Confirm Vault Import window that will appear.
+For example, if you are password-protected or protected.
+In the JSON file, enter the Password into the Confirm Vault Import window that appears.

 - After successful import, delete the import source file from your computer.
-This will protect you in the event your computer is An import file does not include fileromised.
+Deleting the file will protect you in the event your computer is compromised.
+The import file may not include encryption.

-File attachments, Sends, trash, and pasn import file.
+File attachments, sends, trash, and past import files.
 These items must be manually downloaded from LastPass and uploaded to your Bitwarden vault.

 - How to Create a New Web Login with Bitwarden by Password Bits YouTube